Find out more about the highly specialised technology evaluation committee members by reading their biographies.

 Sotiris has served on NICE development groups including Unstable Angina/NSTEMI guideline, stable angina and STEMI guidelines and is an honorary senior research associate at UCL School of Pharmacy

 Dr Paul Arundel

-Dr Paul Arundel is a full-time NHS consultant and Clinical Lead for the Paediatric Metabolic Bone Disease Service at Sheffield Children’s Hospital.
+Paul is a full-time NHS consultant and clinical lead for the Paediatric Metabolic Bone Disease Service at Sheffield Children’s Hospital.
 His work encompasses the delivery and improvement of care to children and young people with a wide range of bone diseases through multidisciplinary team working and collaboration with partners across the UK.